dpla-attic/Metadata-Analysis-Workshop/README.md

 We ask that all participants come to the workshop ready to dive in by reviewing the information in this document.
 If you want a sneak peak of the workshop's contents, feel free to also follow this repository (you'll be notified of updates).

-## Our Expectations of You

-To keep this workshop a safe and inclusive space, we ask that you review and follow the [DPLAfest 2017 Code of Conduct](https://dp.la/info/get-involved/dplafest/april-2017/dplafest-2017-code-of-conduct/) and [the Recurse Center Social Rules (aka Hacker School Rules)](https://www.recurse.com/manual#sub-sec-social-rules).

 ## Workshop Schedule

 Time | Lesson | Leader | Lesson Materials